Karadjordjeva Šnicla

 Variations

 Mushroom-kajmak Karadjordjeva uses kajmak + sautéed mushrooms in the filling.
-Smoked-ham Karadjordjeva adds smoked Serbian pršut.
+Smoked-ham Karadjordjeva adds Serbian pršut.
 Cheese Karadjordjeva uses kashkaval or smoked cheese inside.
 Lighter version uses chicken instead of pork.
 Vegetarian Karadjordjeva uses eggplant with kajmak — modern Belgrade variation.
 Mini cocktail Karadjordjeva for catering.

 On the Palate